 We must not forget that health, as defined by the World Health Organisation, is not a lack of disease but a state of complete physical, mental and social well- being.

 In 2015, The World Health Organisation predicted that 85% of all deaths were actually linked to a chronic disease such as cardiovascular disease, cancer, chronic respiratory disease, diabetes, injuries, communicable, maternal, perinatal or nutritional deficiencies in the United Kingdom.
 By 2025 is predicted that 89% of deaths can be linked to chronic disease.
 There are too many lives that can be saved and too many families at risk to lose their relatives because of chronic disease that can be prevented through lifestyle choices such as a healthy diet, physical activity and smoking cessation (6).

-Our vision at Daria Tiesler Functional Medicine promotes a model of evolving healthcare that is predictive, preventative, personalized and participatory and focuses on optimisation of health of the individual and the community.
+Our vision at Daria Tiesler Wellness is to promote a model of evolving healthcare that is predictive, preventative, personalized and participatory and focuses on optimisation of health of the individual and the community.

 The problem is that, despite integrative medical treatments being in more demand, there still is stigma around them.
 The most common misconception is that functional and integrative medicine are not science-based and that their clinical application does not correspond to medical literature.

 In the end, there is always going to be criticism and resilience to innovative approaches.
 People must understand that improving the health of our society and lowering the pandemic of chronic disease as soon as possible is essential.